Wedding RSVP website

 Watch replies become a usable guest list.

-The story is not decorative.
 Every step preserves the details a couple, planner, or caterer needs before the RSVP deadline.

-From invitation to final count.
+From invitation to handoff.

-AttendanceKept with the guest
+AttendanceTied to the guest

-Plus-onesKept with the guest
+Plus-onesTied to the guest

-Meal choicesKept with the guest
+Meal choicesTied to the guest

-Dietary notesKept with the guest
+Dietary notesTied to the guest

-Pending repliesKept with the guest
+Pending repliesTied to the guest

 Send one RSVP link.